reonZ/pf2e-toolbelt/README.md

 Damage chat messages will have extra rows for each token that was targeted during the roll.
 The ability to roll saves can directly be handled from there as well.

+A GM can right click on a message with saves and select the `Roll All Saves` option to roll the save for all the NPCs that have yet to roll.

+NOTE: The displayed tooltip for the saves respect all the system metagame settings.

 You can drag & drop a save-check inline link from anywhere in foundry onto a damage chat message to add a `save` entry to it:

 -   only links that have a DC and are of type reflex, will or fortitude will be draggable